agilecrm/agile-popups/README.md

 ### Campaign Actions

 #### Add to Campaign:
-Puts the contact (visitor)  into a Campaign already defined in Agile.
+Puts the contact (visitor) into a Campaign already defined in Agile CRM.

 #### Remove from Campaign:
 Removes the contact (visitor) from the a Campaign if already present.